awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-kernelcapabilities.md

 <a name="aws-properties-ecs-taskdefinition-kernelcapabilities-description"></a>The `KernelCapabilities` property type specifies the Linux capabilities to add or drop from the default Docker configuration in an Amazon Elastic Container Service \(Amazon ECS\) container\.
 For more information, see [ KernelCapabilities](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_KernelCapabilities.html) in the *Amazon Elastic Container Service API Reference*\.

-<a name="aws-properties-ecs-taskdefinition-kernelcapabilities-inheritance"></a> `KernelCapabilities` is a property of the [Amazon ECS TaskDefinition LinuxParameters](aws-properties-ecs-taskdefinition-linuxparameters.md) property type\.
+<a name="aws-properties-ecs-taskdefinition-kernelcapabilities-inheritance"></a> `KernelCapabilities` is a property of the [LinuxParameters](aws-properties-ecs-taskdefinition-linuxparameters.md) property type\.

 ## Syntax<a name="aws-properties-ecs-taskdefinition-kernelcapabilities-syntax"></a>